 It is a natural and normal instinct for all cats to scratch.
 One reason is to sharpen their claws.

-Since cats’ claws are retractable, they don’t get worn down while walking, like dogs’ claws do.
+Since cats’ claws are retractable, they don’t get worn down while walking, like dogs’ claws.
 These retractable claws grow in layers, so when cats drag their claws down a surface, it helps loosen and remove the outer husk of each claw, which reveals a new and sharper surface beneath.
 You’ve probably found these little claw shells lying around the house.

 2. Scent Marking

 The second reason that cats scratch is scent marking.
-There are sweat and scent glands between the pads of your cat’s paws that produce a scent that is quite unique to your cat.
+There are sweat and scent glands between the pads of your cat’s paws that produce a scent that is unique to your cat.

 3. Exercising Those Muscles

-It’s essential for cats to get exercise, including stretching, as it will help them maintain a healthy weight and remain excellent hunters and climbers.
+Cats need to get exercise, including stretching, as it will help them maintain a healthy weight and remain excellent hunters and climbers.

-Since the surfaces that they choose to scratch on don’t move, it allows them to dig in and use their body weight to get a good scratch going.
+Since the surfaces they choose to scratch on don’t move, it allows them to dig in and use their body weight to get a good scratch going.

 4. Emotional Release